What is Microdevelopment?

 Microdevelopment starts by engaging with people living in a particular place, within particular cultures, across generations, at a particular time to listen, learn from, and co-design practical, affordable, effective approaches to local development.
 We focus particularly on the role that cultural identities, as well as the role of ecological wisdom, play in successful local development activities, with broad understanding that no single approach to development can serve people living in quite different cultures and ecosystems with the same effectiveness.
 New approaches to microdevelopment are needed if people are to identify with them, commit to them, and manage them sustainably over the long term.

-There are three guiding principles of microdevelopment that MAPLE follows when working with communities:
+There are four guiding principles of microdevelopment that MAPLE follows when working with communities:

 Collectives are willing to work hard to sustain local development projects when they have participated at every stage in project design, implementation, and management such that the outcomes fit their needs, values, and aspirations.